clingen-data-model/allele/source/allele/resource/simple_allele/index.md

 definition
 : One of the set of allowable [simple-allele-types](/allele/implementation/value_set_list/simple_allele_type.html) as defined in the data model.

+type
+: Code

+multiplicity
+: 0..1

 #### allele

 {:dl-horizontal}
 definition
-: The HGVS expression representing this SimpleAllele
+: The string of nucleotides in this allele at the location described by ReferenceCoordinate

+type
+: string

+multiplcity
+: 0..1

 #### primaryNucleotideChangeType